cerminar/ntuple-analysis/README.md

 For some reason the current `CMSSW` scrips seems to deliver an inconsistent setup of `virtualenv` and `virtualenvwrapper`, for this reason we force a new installation in `~/.local` using:

-`pip install --ignore-installed --user virtualenv`

-`pip install --ignore-installed --user virtualenvwrapper`
+`pip install --ignore-installed --user virtualenv==15.1.0 virtualenvwrapper`

 For a more complete overview of the procedure you can refer to `virtualenvwrapper` [installation instructions](https://virtualenvwrapper.readthedocs.io/en/latest/install.html)